Xevion/undefined.behavio.rs/src/content/blog/race-conditions-in-signal-handlers.md

 specific, designated signals to [emit progress information][checking-tar-progress] for both archival and extraction operations.

-By starting `tar` with the `--totals` flag, it would emit a statistic when the operation completes.
-But to request information during the operation, a signal must be chosen, like so `tar -x -f archive.tar --totals=SIGUSR1`.
+By starting `tar` with the `--totals` flag, it would emit statistics upon completion.
+But to request information during the operation, a signal must be chosen, like so: `tar -x -f archive.tar --totals=SIGUSR1`.

 Emitting a signal can be done with the `kill` command, like so: `kill -USR1 <pid>`.
 This will send the `USR1` signal to the process with the given PID.
 The `USR1` signal is a user-defined signal, and is not used by the system.